sugaryourcoffee/secondhand/doc/printer.md

     uranus$ mv eng_uk canon-ufr-II-v300-en

-Then change to the directory and find the *deb* package for your machine, that is 32 or 64 bit.
-Now install the Debian packages with *dpkg*.
+Then change to the directory and find the `install.sh` file.
+The file needs to have execute rights.

-    uranus$ sudo dpkg -i cndrvcups-common_3.10-1_amd64.deb

-You might get an error about missing dependencies.
-Then install the missing dependencies with

-    uranus$ sudo apt-get install -f
+    uranus$ chmod 774 install.sh

-Then finish the installation of the commons package with
+Now start the installation with

-    uranus$ sudo dpkg -i cndrvcups-common_3.10-1_amd64.deb

-Next you need to install the *urf2* package

-    uranus$ sudo dpkg -i cndrvcups-ufr2-uk_3.00-1_amd64.deb
+    uranus$ sudo ./install.sh

-And again if you get an error about missing dependencies proceed as with the installation of the *commons* package above.

 When installed go back to the CUPS web interface and go back one page and press the *continue* button to load the new drivers.
 Now navigate to the